Course Availability: Part Time

-Training course in Anthroposophic Psychotherapy, Psychiatric Disorders (Children and Adults), and Psychosomatics
+Training course in Anthroposophic Psychotherapy, Psychopathology and Psychosomatics

 Attachment styles and the lower senses: blackboard drawing by Henriette Dekkers

 Many people become therapists because they are aware that the human being today has great potential, that our powerful self can withstand the most difficult life circumstances but that all manner of problems can prevent its healthy unfolding.
 This course is for practising and qualified psychological therapists and so applicants will already have embarked on the journey of unfolding both their own and their clients’ potential.
 Graduates of the first course in the UK in 2016 recognise this aspect of the course: